raravena80/oldblog/source/_posts/2013-10-29-ansible-playbook-for-papertrail-on-ubuntu.markdown

 This posts describes how to create a simple [Ansible](http://www.ansibleworks.com) task on how to setup [PaperTrail](https://www.papertrailapp.com) on Ubuntu.
-Because it's a `task` it needs to be included in an ansible playbook.

 It's a follow up to a previous
  [blog]({% post_url 2013-10-21-how-to-create-an-ansible-playbook-to-configure-haproxy %})
  describing an Ansible Playbook to setup an HAProxy system.
-This Ansible task can be included in the HAProxy playbook as well as any other playbooks with something like this:
+This Ansible `task` can be included in the HAProxy playbook as well as any other playbooks with something like this: